IslayResearch/Danger2026DataChallenge/README.md

 I started this as a Codex-assisted exploration of the DANGER3 challenge: first to understand the search space and verification criteria, then to see whether a practical run for `p = 10^22 + 9` was plausible on the machine I had available.
 The broader exploration included some guided-search ideas, but this public handoff keeps only the reproducible p22 result and the local performance fork.

-My main contributions were framing the run as an operational search problem: I had one dedicated machine, persistent `tmux` sessions, and Codex running GPT 5.5-xhigh available to inspect, modify, benchmark, and monitor the code over a long-running job.
+My main contributions were framing the run as an operational search problem: I had one dedicated machine, persistent `tmux` sessions, and Codex running GPT 5.5 available to inspect, modify, benchmark, and monitor the code over a long-running job.
 For `p = 10^22 + 9`, the basic search scale is `sqrt(p) ~= 100B` trials, and this program's conservative p22 budget was about `20*sqrt(p)/3 ~= 667B` trials.
 At an early observed aggregate rate around `0.95M` trials/sec, exhausting that budget would take about eight days, so I directed the effort toward increasing trials/sec rather than changing the mathematical search strategy.
 When the exploratory performance work showed a local lift of about 15%, I made the call that it was worth switching the production run to the optimized branch.

-## Engineering Optimizations
+## Performance Engineering Optimizations

-The changes were engineering optimizations inside the same 2-Sylow projection strategy:
+The changes made by GPT 5.5 were engineering optimizations inside the same 2-Sylow projection strategy:

 - **Special-case the odd-parts pattern.** For this `p`, the valid odd parts are: